Meena Upadhyaya: Biography

-She organised First International Conference on RASopathies and Neurofibromatoses in Asia: Identification and Advances of New Therapeutics in Kochi, Kerala, India in 2017.
+She organised the First International Conference on RASopathies and Neurofibromatoses in Asia: Identification and Advances of New Therapeutics in Kochi, Kerala, India in 2017.

-She was elected to be a Council Member of the RCPath in 2014 and the Learning Society of Wales in 2020.
+She was elected to be a Council Member of the regional RCPath in 2014 and the Learning Society of Wales in 2020.
 Upadhyaya also served as a mentor on Dame Rosemary Butler's Women in Public Life Scheme (2014-2015).
-She is a trustee for Race Equality First, Race Council Cymru, the European NF Association and sits on the Advisory Committee of Cardiff University's BME+ Staff Network, NWAMI, Purple Plaques, and Monumental Welsh Women.
-Upadhyaya has been appointed as a Non-Executive Director (NED) on the Welsh Government Civil Service Board (2020).
-She was appointed as an Honorary Professor of Amrita School of Medical Sciences, Kochi, Kerala, India (2020) and an Honorary Executive Director of Chhaya Public School, India.
+She is a trustee for Race Equality First, Race Council Cymru, the European NF Association and sits on the Advisory Committee of Cardiff University's BME+ Staff Network, NWAMI, Purple Plaques, Monumental Welsh Women and Equity in STEM.
+Upadhyaya was appointed as a Non-Executive Director (NED) on the Welsh Government Civil Service Board (2020-2024).
+She was appointed as an Honorary Professor of Amrita School of Medical Sciences, Kochi, Kerala, India (2020), Visiting Professor at the Institute of Medical Genetics and Genomics at Sir Gangaram Medical Hospital, Delhi in 2023 and an Honorary Executive Director of Chhaya Public School, India in 2020.

 Upadhyaya is also an advocate for women of ethnic minorities; she is the founder and Chair of Welsh Asian Women Achievement Awards, now Ethnic Minority Welsh Women Achievement Association (EMWWAA) and the organisation Ethnic Minority Women in Welsh Healthcare (EMWWH).
 She sits on many committees focusing on equality, diversity and academia.